 As we continue to face challenges to achieving equality, we need to deploy all the strategies at our disposal to create the social change we seek.
 Finance is one strategy, along with media, policy, community activism and corporate engagement.
 In order to radically expand which change makers see themselves using finance as a tool for social change, we develop invitations and pathways into the conversation.
 Through this aim, we have developed a framework or blueprint in which we adapt for audiences to expand who has access to the tools and understanding of finance.

-The blueprint centers around the five strategies of using finance for social change that Criterion developed through our work over the past 16 years.
-It functions as a model, to provide guidance.
-It is a metaphor for the technical process of developing a detailed plan or a program of action.
+The blueprints center around the five strategies of using finance for social change that Criterion developed through our work over the past 16 years.
+They function as a model, to provide guidance.
+They are a metaphor for the technical process of developing a detailed plan or a program of action.
 The focus is on plans, rather than on case studies.
-Our blueprint work presents a framework that expands the imagination of leaders in a specific context, so they can transform design into reality.
+Our blueprints’ work presents a framework that expands the imagination of leaders in a specific context, so they can transform design into reality.

 Ways to Get Involved:

 Interested in funding our next Blueprint or have an audience who could use this resource?
 Connect with us here.

 The resources below, represent a collection of notable resources on gender lens investing published in 2016.
 Jackie VanderBrug wrote...